mdancho84/mdancho84.github.io/_posts/2020-06-05-timetk-vesion-2-announcement.md

-__I'm ECSTATIC 😃 to announce the release of `timetk` version 2.0.0.__ This is a monumental release that significantly expands the functionality of `timetk` to go WAY BEYOND the original goals of the package.
-Now, the package is a ___full-featured time series visualization, data wrangling, and preprocessing toolkit.___
+__I'm ECSTATIC 😃 to announce the release of `timetk` version 2.0.0.__ This is a monumental release that significantly expands the functionality of `timetk` to go way beyond the original goals of the package.
+Now, the package is a full-featured time series visualization, data wrangling, and feature engineering toolkit.

+- We'll first give you a little background on why `timetk` exists
+- Then we'll do a short demo of what you can do with `timetk` (in 1-line of code)

+If you like what you see, I have an [Advanced Time Series Course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting) where you will learn High-Performance Time Series Analysis and Forecasting.

 {% include forecasting-software-articles.md %}

-## Background
+# Why timetk for time series?

-I'll go into detail about [what you can do in 1-line of code](#single-line-of-code), and I have several more articles coming on how to use several of the new features. __But first a little history...__
+I'll go into detail about [what you can do in 1-line of code](#single-line-of-code), and I have several more articles on how to use a [forecasting tool called Modeltime](/code-tools/2020/06/29/introducing-modeltime.html)... __But, first a little history.__

+## Fixing the inconsistency problem

 Time series has been a passion project for me since my days of forecasting sales and economic data for a manufacturing company I worked for.
 My one gripe has always been that I had to use 50 different packages (`zoo`, `xts`, `dplyr`, etc) made by 50 different people to perform common data wrangling and visualization analyses. `timetk` solves this problem by making a consistent approach to visualize, wrangle, and preprocess time series data inside the `tidyverse` and `tidymodels` ecosystem.

 With advancements in tidy-time series, the combination of the `tidyverse` and time series is an amazingly powerful concept.
 I'm not the first one to think of this idea.
 In fact, Davis Vaughan created `tibbletime` and the "tidyverts" (Rob Hyndman, Earo Wang, and Mitchell O'Hara-Wild) have created a whole forecasting and data wrangling system using a `tsibble` data structure.

 These are amazing packages, but they solve different needs. `tibbletime` focused on data wrangling.
-The `tidyverts` focused on forecasting at scale using ARIMA and company.
+The `tidyverts` focused on forecasting at scale using ARIMA.

+## The timetk difference

 <div class="pull-right hidden-xs" style="width:50%; margin-left:20px;">
   <a href="#" target="_blank">